royratcliffe/OCCukes/README.md

 The OCCukes approach obviates any additional Ruby-side client gem needed for bridging work between Cucumber and iOS or OS X. Cucumber is the direct client end-point.
 It already contains the necessary equipment for talking to OCCukes.
 No need for another adapter.
 OCCukes talks _native_ Cucumber.

 This also means that you do not need to build and maintain a skeletal structure within your features just for adapting and connecting to a remote test system.
 Cuts out the [cruft](http://foldoc.org/cruft).

+### No private dependencies

+The software only makes use of public APIs.
+This makes it far less brittle.
+Private frameworks can and do change without notice.
+Projects relying on them can easily become redundant especially as Apple's operating systems advance rapidly.

 ## When and how to launch Cucumber?